SarahQlash/seleniumFramework/README.md

 ### Component of data
 	They are java classes for reading / writing the data

-This is a simple project for test sign up ، login and logout  using selenium framework , you can run the project on different browsers as  chrome ,firefox and internet explorer.
+This is a simple project for test sign up ، login and logout  using selenium framework , you can run the project on different browsers as  chrome ,firefox and internet explorer by changing value in testing.xml file.